Rani Pokhari: Inscription

+Temples and elephant statue

 A temple dedicated to Matrikeshwor Mahadev, a form of the Hindu deity Shiva, stands at the center of the pond.
 There is an idol of Harishankari, which is said to be the only one idol of both Saraswoti and Laxmi.
 It is reached from the street by a causeway.
 A large stone statue of an elephant bearing the images of Pratap Malla and his two sons Chakravartendra Malla and Mahipatendra Malla is situated on the tank's southern embankment.
-The pond is recharged by water flowing in through an underground channel, but there are also seven wells inside the pond.

 There are four smaller temples situated at the four corners of the pond: Bhairava temples in the northwest and northeast, Mahalaxmi Temple in the southeast and Ganesh Temple in the southwest.
 The temples on the eastern side now lie within the compounds of Tri Chandra College and a police station which has undermined their cultural importance.

+Dhunge dharas

-During recent excavations, four dhunge dharas were found at each of the four corners of the pond.
+During recent excavations, four dhunge dharas were found, one at each of the four corners of the pond.

+During the construction of the Ratnapark Subway, starting in 1984, Nhera hiti was discovered.
+Some of the stone spouts are now in the National Museum of Nepal.
+An unnamed dhunge dhara is known to be buried on the premises of the Nepal Electricity Authority (NEA).
+Then there is Swora hiti or Tin Dhara at Durbar Marg.
+The fourth dhunge dhara is named Jhanga hiti.
+It is located in Jamal, on the north-western corner of Rani Pokhari.
+Of these four dhunge dharas, only Swora hiti is in working order.

+Chhath and Tihar

+The temple at the centre of the lake is open to the public only once a year: during the Yamapanchak or Tihar, the Festival of Lights.
+Traditionally, it opens on the Day of "Bhaitika" when sisters bless brothers for longevity and good health.
-Rani Pokhari is fenced with iron bars and opened once a year during Bhai Tika, the fifth and final day of the Tihar, and Chhath festival.

-The world's largest Chhath festival takes place every year in RaniPokhari.
+Rani Pokhari is fenced with iron bars and is opened once a year during Bhai Tika, the fifth and final day of the Tihar, and Chhath festival.
+The world's largest Chhath festival takes place every year in Rani Pokhari.
 Rani is also dedicated to (Nepalese Maithil) Women who go into the cold water and pray to the Sun God.